 This collection contains photographs, postcards, and other images documenting the life and career of Montclair architect, Dudley Van Antwerp (1867-1934).
 Dudley Strickland Van Antwerp was born August 27, 1867, in Huntington, Indiana and moved with his family to Montclair in 1880.
 According to the Biographical Dictionary of American Architects, Van Antwerp studied architecture in New York and worked as a draftsman with several notable firms, including that of William B. Tuthill, the architect of Carnegie Hall (1891) in New York.
 Early in the 1900s, after practicing architecture in a New York partnership, Van Antwerp opened an office in Montclair, where he had an independent practice for more than twenty-five years.
 He died on January 17, 1934; a member of the American Institute of Architects, his obituary in the Montclair Times states that he designed 500 houses, indicating a prolific practice.
 Parts of this photograph collection have been categorized by address and digitized.
 Contact our staff to learn more!

 This collection consists of a large quantity of maps and blueprints, which makes up a significant portion of the Montclair History Center’s map collection.
-The blueprints and architectural plans pertain mostly to the properties owned by MHC - the Crane House & Historic YWCA, the Clark House, and Evergreens.
+The blueprints and architectural plans pertain mostly to the properties owned by MHC - the Crane House & Historic YWCA, the Clark House, and Evergreens, and additionally Montclair railroads, Grove Street School, and more.
 The maps describe Montclair, Essex County, New Jersey, and the United States.
 The tax maps demonstrate how the town of Montclair has evolved over time, in terms of property ownership, boundaries, and so on.
 As their name implies, the tax maps were intended for tax assessment purposes.
 The information used to compile the maps includes surveys, plans, and deeds.

 Montclair Dramatic Club